jussellymoreno1394/slackbot-assistant/README.md

 # SlackBotAssistant  :octocat:

-How to create a simple SlackBot using Slack WebHook App and Twilio Autopilot.
+How to create a simple SlackBot using Slack Outgoing WebHook App and Twilio Autopilot.

 ### Creating a project with Twilio Autopilot: